kikeestrada/pokemonchallenge/README.md

 ## Points to consider:
 - Despite the fact that I made the grid responsive, the main layout that was delivered has issues rendering on mobile devices, but the grid I developed is responsive.
 - I remain pending on the use of ShadCN Components.
-- "In the top navigation, you can go to the link called: Pokemon Test to see the page with the component.
+- In the top Nav, you can go to the link called: Pokemon Test to see the page with the component.

 Best Regards!